sezanzeb/input-remapper/README.md

 # Key Mapper

-GUI tool to map input buttons to e.g. change the thumb keys of the razor naga mouse or any keyboard to something different.
+GUI tool to map input buttons to e.g. change the macro keys of a mouse or any keyboard to something different.
 It should not be device specific, any input device supported by Linux plug and play will likely work.